 Realize that this is a sales position where you will get paid based on how many products you sell.
 If you are looking for a sure way to make money and you just suck at sales, then you’re probably better off working at McDonald’s.
 The upside is that you will have a chance to improve your sales skills if that’s what you want and if you’re actually good at it, you can make a lot of money selling these knives, more than most of your friends your age.
 You will also learn a lot of personal development skills as well.
 Not all sales companies will take the time to teach you self improvement skills but Vector will for the most part depending on what office you work in.
 For some, this alone can be life changing.

 Just like anything else in life, if you want to be successful, you need to put in the work.
 People who work hard at this company do make a decent income.
 But since this is a sales job, only a small percentage of people have what it takes.
 This is why the turn over rate is so high.
-Most of the people you go to training with will probably drop out within the first month.
+Most of the people you go to training with will probably drop out within the first few months.